Lenka

-Lenka Eden Kripac (born 19 March 1978) is an Australian singer-songwriter and actress Czech nationality.
+Lenka Eden Kripac (born 19 March 1978) is an Australian singer-songwriter and actress.
 She is best known for her 2008 single "The Show", which has been used in several advertisements for Old Navy, as well as the Nickelodeon film Angus, Thongs and Perfect Snogging and the 2011 film Moneyball.
 Her 2012 song "Everything at Once" was used in a Windows 8 television advertisement and a Disney Studio All Access commercial.
+Her most played songs on BBC are "All My Bells Are Ringing", "We Will Not Grow Old", "Everything at Once", "Don't Let Me Fall", and "Trouble Is a Friend".

 Early life

-The daughter of Czechoslovak jazz trumpet musician Jiří Křipač and an Australian schoolteacher Eden, Lenka was born on 19 March 1978 and was raised in the Australian coastal town of Bega until age seven, when her family moved to Sydney.
+The daughter of Czech jazz trumpet musician Jiří Křipač and an Australian schoolteacher Eden, Lenka was born on 19 March 1978 and was raised in the Australian coastal town of Bega until age seven, when her family moved to Sydney.
 There she received her schooling, acting and music training, and started to work as a highly regarded theatre actress and later musician.